ympbyc/Carrot/README.md

 See the source of this magic in examples/srfi-1.nadeko.

 Pipeline operator in F#, and Synthread in Clojure are useful tool to avoid nesting of function calls.
-In Nadeko, `pipe` can be used to compose functions right to left so it reads similarly to the synthread.
+In Carrot, `pipe` can be used to compose functions right to left so it reads similarly to the synthread.
 Or you could use `->` which might take some time getting used to.

 ```lisp
 (/> 1 (pipe (lizt (+ 2)